UIE-Lab/HUWIE-Net/README.md

 python train.py

+# Citation:

+Evaluating...

 # Contact

-If you have any questions, please contact us (ozandemir22651@gmail.com).
+If you have any questions, please feel free to contact us at ozandemir22651@gmail.com.

-For citation:

-Evaluating...